Gogler2828/TEST_Bot/README.md

 # TEST_Bot
-This is my first discord bot production.
+This is my first discord bot production so it have meny problems.

 # Caution
 **GOMI code**
-This Bot have meny problems.